philipfabianek/cuda-gemm-from-scratch/README.md

 ### 1: [Naive](./src/kernels/01_naive.cuh)

-Simple matrix multiplication kernel with coalesced memory access where each thrad computes one output element.
+Simple matrix multiplication kernel with coalesced memory access where each thread computes one output element.
 Threads in a warp read the same elements from the first matrix and consecutive elements from the second matrix (`threadIdx.x` is mapped to the columns of the second matrix).
 This results in memory coalescing.
 The main bottleneck is global memory usage.

 ### 2: [Tiled](./src/kernels/02_tiled.cuh)